Isotope effect on the anomalies of water: a corresponding states analysis: Abstract

 \section{Abstract}

-Light and heavy water show similar anomalies in thermodynamic and dynamic properties.
-While a simple temperature shift apparently helps in collapsing data for both isotopes, it lacks a clear justification and requires additional ad hoc scaling factors.
-Here we report shear viscosity data $\eta$ for heavy water supercooled down to $244\,\mathrm{K}$, together with data for light water with improved accuracy.
-The isotopic effect on viscosity is extreme for water, with a viscosity ratio exceeding 2.2 at $244\,\mathrm{K}$.
-As temperature $T$ decreases, $\eta$ and self-diffusion $D_\mathrm{s}$ decouple, as manifested by an increasing Stokes-Einstein ratio $D_\mathrm{s} \eta/T$.
-The Stokes-Einstein ratios for the two isotopes are reconciled by a $+7\,\mathrm{K}$ shift of the light water data, without the need for a scaling factor.
-Our results are consistent with simulations and suggest that this isotopic temperature shift mirrors that of water's thermodynamic and structural anomalies in the supercooled region, possibly related to the existence of a liquid-liquid transition.
+Light and heavy water show similar anomalies in thermodynamic and dynamic properties, with a consistent trend of anomalies occurring at higher temperature in heavy water.
+Viscosity also increases faster upon cooling in heavy water, causing a giant isotope effect, with a viscosity ratio near 2.4 at \SI{244}{K}.
+While a simple temperature shift apparently helps in collapsing experimental data for both isotopes, it lacks a clear justification, changes value with the property considered, and requires additional \textit{ad hoc} scaling factors.
+Here we use a corresponding states analysis based on the possible existence of a liquid-liquid critical point in supercooled water.
+This provides a coherent framework which leads to the collapse of thermodynamic data.
+The ratio between dynamic properties of the isotopes is strongly reduced.
+In particular, the decoupling between viscosity $\eta$ and self-diffusion $D$, measured as a function of temperature $T$ by the Stokes-Einstein ratio $D\eta/T$, is found to collapse after applying the corresponding states analysis.
+Our results are consistent with simulations and suggest that the various isotope effects mirror the one on the liquid-liquid transition.